-In other words, the Surface Laptop knows exactly what it wants to be.
-With no convertibility factor, it’s able to remain focused on being a notebook first, ditching all the frills Microsoft’s hardware has been known for since the original Surface Pro.
-It isn’t too expensive either, but it comes with the catch of leveraging a new operating system you may not be familiar with – namely Windows 10 S. This is basically what Windows RT was to Windows 8, but done better.
+Without the hybrid form factor, it’s able to remain focused on being a laptop above all else, ditching all the frills Microsoft’s hardware has been known for since the original Surface Pro.
+Better yet, a recent firmware update has mitigated the battery live concerns of the past, forging improved stability as opposed to the less consistent battery life performance we had before.
+It isn’t too expensive either, but it comes with the catch of leveraging a new operating system you may not be familiar with – namely Windows 10 S.

 That’s right, out of the box you’ll only get access to Windows Store applications, unless you upgrade your Surface Laptop to the Pro version of Windows 10.
 You can do this for free right now, but you don’t have much longer to do so.
 Microsoft has claimed in the past that this offer is set to expire in March 2018, though the exact time and date isn’t quite clear.

 Otherwise, the Surface Laptop has been well-received, and it’s not hard to see why either.
 Unlike the lot of Windows machines out there, the Surface Laptop is worth buying at the most affordable level.
 Now starting at the same cost as the Surface Pro, you’ll have to decide whether a larger screen is worth sacrificing the versatility of a 2-in-1 form factor.

 That, and all else considered, let’s take a look at how the Surface Laptop stacks up to its main competitors.
 Provided the empire Apple has concocted over the years, could the Surface Laptop finally be the one to give its MacBooks a run for their money?

 A premium device commands a premium price tag, and the Surface Laptop now starts at $799 (around £560, AU$1,000) and comes with an Intel Core m3-7Y30 processor, 4GB of RAM and 128GB of SSD storage.
 However, that model is only available in the US as it stands currently.